-Vaginal discharge or spotting in the middle of the menstrual cycle is not a cause for concern.
-A little amount of blood, causing spots on the underwear is spotting and is not a major thing to worry about.
-Light bleeding or spotting between periods is called Metrorrhagia or breakthrough bleeding.
-Any red-colored vaginal bleeding or discharge that occurs between the end of one period cycle and the beginning of the next cycle is called metrorrhagia.
+Vaginal bleeding or spotting in the middle of the menstrual cycle is generally not a cause for concern.
+A little amount of blood, minor spotting on your underwear is not a major thing to worry about.
+But at times, spotting instead of periods may be due to various other factors.

 STD ( Sexually Transmitted Disease )

+An STD can change the vaginal health and balance in various ways.
 Having a sexual disease can lead to spotting or bleeding between the period cycle.
 One of the main symptoms of Chlamydia, a Sexually Transmitted Disease is spotting or light bleeding between periods.
 This disease also causes spotting or light bleeding after or during sexual intercourse.

-The vaginal area, both from the inside and outside area is very tender and gentle.
+The vaginal area, both from the inside and outside areas is very tender and gentle.
 The female’s body produces a natural lubricant to prepare the vaginal area for sexual intercourse.
 Lack of arousal, Hormonal imbalance, menopause, chemotherapy, high antibiotics, etch can lead to excessive vaginal dryness.

 Menopause in women generally occurs between 45 to 55 years of age.
 It generally occurs when the female has not had a menstrual cycle for about one complete year.
 A woman can experience mild spotting or bleeding at the time of her menopause.
 At times it may even cause heavy bleeding.

 Some types of cancers may also cause spotting or light blood discharge.
 The second most common cancer among females of any age is Cervical Cancer.
-This cancer generally happens to sexually active females of the age 30 to 45.
+This cancer generally happens to sexually active females the age 30 to 45.
 Blood discharge, bleeding or spotting is one of the first symptoms of this disease.
 Cervical cancer can also cause other symptoms such as pain at the time of intercourse or abnormal vaginal discharge.
 Certain other cancers such as Uterine Cancer or Womb cancer also can cause vaginal bleeding.

 Women should keep track of their menstrual cycle.
-If such bleeding is accompanied by other symptoms such as abnormal vaginal discharge, pain, cramps, itching, vaginal dryness, nauseous, etc wait no more and seek professional advice.
+If such bleeding is accompanied by other symptoms such as abnormal vaginal discharge, pain, cramps, itching, vaginal dryness, nausea, etc wait no more and seek professional advice.